algolia/instantsearch/docgen/src/Getting started.md

 The [<InstantSearch>](widgets/InstantSearch.html) wrapper is the component that will connect to Algolia and that will synchronise all the widgets together.
-It maintains the state of the search, do the queries and provide the results to the widgets so that they can update themselves if needed.
+It maintains the state of the search, does the queries, and provides the results to the widgets so that they can update themselves if needed.

 ```jsx